nz-programming/sentiment_analysis_app/README.md

 ## Functioin
 This application ...
-- Describe twitter sentiment analysis figure in chronological order retrieve tweets which contain relevant keyword of "FIFA World Cup 2022" daily by using Twitter API, and analyze Sentiment score with python
+- Describe twitter sentiment analysis figure in chronological order<br>
+    retrieve tweets which contain relevant keyword of "FIFA World Cup 2022" daily by using Twitter API, and analyze Sentiment score with python
 - Change the analyzed period to "Week", "Month", "Year" and show it on a chart dinamically retrive the specific data from DB responding to the request from front end and show them on front end with Javascript